Freightliner Logo

 The company, having tried independence, nevertheless decided that it was more profitable to be under the auspices of large concerns.
 Therefore, in the 1980s, it became the American subsidiary of Daimler AG, which, after the latter merged with Chrysler in 1998, opened up huge opportunities for the truck manufacturer.

-The new logo kept the Freightliner name in the center of the nameplate.
-However, the shape of the emblem has changed to an oval one with a wide metal border.
+The new logo kept the Freightliner name centered on the nameplate.
+However, the emblem’s shape has changed to an oval with a wide metal border.
 The changes showed the influence of the Mercedes-Benz sign (a metal circle with three rays) on the logo.
-After signing an agreement with Daimler, Freightliner began assembling Mercedes-Benz trucks, which led to the crossing of logos.
+After signing an agreement with Daimler, Freightliner began assembling Mercedes-Benz trucks, leading to the use of both logos.

 Smooth, streamlined lines and the sheen of metal on the sign echoed the shining bodies of the trucks.
-There were many large metal parts in the elements of the cars: a bumper, a radiator grill, pipes, and reinforcements on the cab in front.
+There were many large metal parts in the cars’ elements: a bumper, a radiator grille, pipes, and reinforcements on the front of the cab.

-In the future, the penetration of brands into each other went further, and already joint hybrids appeared, on which the new emblem looked very organic.
+In the future, brand penetration deepened, and already joint hybrids appeared, on which the new emblem looked very organic.

 Font and Colors